Difference Between Limited Partners (LP) and General Partners (GP)

-For e.g. Carlyle which is a world renowned PE firm has several funds under management.
-These include Global Energy and Power, Asia Buyout, Europe Technology, Carlyle Power Partners etc.
+E.g., Carlyle, which is a world-renowned PE firm, has several funds under management.
+These include Global Energy and Power, Asia Buyout, Europe Technology, Carlyle Power Partners, etc.

-The investors who have invested in the fund would be known as Limited Partners (LP) and the PE firm would be known as General Partner (GP).
-So a basically the structure of PE firm looks like this.
+The investors who have invested in the fund would be known as Limited Partners (LP), and the PE firm would be known as General Partner (GP).
+So basically, the structure of a PE firm looks like this.

 Who are Limited Partners or LP?

 Not everyone can invest in a PE Firm.
 Generally, investors having an ability to put $250,000 or more are allowed to invest in PE Firm.
-Hence LP generally would have investors such as Pension Funds, Labor Unions, Insurance companies, Universities Endowments, large wealthy families or Individuals, Foundations etc. Public and private pension funds, university endowments and foundations account for 70% of the money in the top 100 private-equity firm while the remaining 30% is with HNWI, Insurance & bank Companies.
+Hence LP generally would have investors such as Pension Funds, Labor Unions, Insurance companies, Universities Endowments, large wealthy families or Individuals, Foundations, etc. Private vs. public pension funds, university endowments, and foundations account for 70% of the money in the top 100 private-equity firms while the remaining 30% is with HNWI, Insurance & bank Companies.

 Does that mean that commoners cannot invest in funds at all?
 Well, things have started to change now.
-Traditional private equity managers such as KKR now offer opportunities to invest at a much lower amount that is just $10,000.
+Traditional private equity managers, such as KKR, now offer opportunities to invest at a much lower amount than just $10,000.

-Canada Pension Plan Investment Board, Teacher Retirement system of Texas, Washington state investment board and Virginia Retirement Board are few examples of large investors (limited partners) in the world who have invested in Private equity funds.
+Canada Pension Plan Investment Board, Teacher Retirement System of Texas, Washington state investment board, and Virginia Retirement Board are few examples of large investors (limited partners) worldwide who have invested in Private equity funds.

-So LP would commit capital to Private equity firm and demands a return for it.
-Private equity has performed far better than the public markets in past.
+So LP would commit capital to a private equity firm and demands a return for it.
+Private equity has performed far better than the public markets in the past.

-As per the available data, From April 1986 to December 2015, Cambridge Associates’ U.S. Private Equity Index gave its investors 13.4 percent annually net of fees, with a standard deviation of 9.4 percent.
-This was the longest period for which data is available currently, while the Russell 3000 Index returned 9.9 percent annually over the same period, with a standard deviation of 16.7 percent (including dividends).
+As per the available data, From April 1986 to December 2015, Cambridge Associates’ US Private Equity Index gave its investors 13.4 percent annually net of fees, with a standard deviation of 9.4 percent.
+It was the longest period for which data is available currently, while the Russell 3000 Index returned 9.9 percent annually over the same period, with a standard deviation of 16.7 percent (including dividends).

-Limited Partners just invest their money they aren’t involved with fund management.
-The management is carried out by General Partner.
+Limited Partners just invest their money; they aren’t involved with fund management.
+The management is carried out by the General Partner.

 Who are General Partner (GP)?

-If a fund is created then obliviously you need a person to manage it.
-This is done by General Partner (GP).
-All the decisions for the PE fund are done by GP.
+If a fund is created, then obliviously, you need a person to manage it.
+It is done by a General Partner (GP).
+All the decisions for the PE fund are made by GP.
 They are also in charge of managing the fund’s portfolio, which will contain all of the fund’s investments.

-For example if Assets under management is 100bn than a 2% management fee would be $2bn.
-These fees are utilised for admin purpose and to cover expense such as salaries, deal fees paid to investment banks, consultants, travel exp etc.
+For example, if Assets under management are 100bn, then a 2% management fee would be $2bn.
+These fees are utilized for admin purposes and cover expenses such as salaries, deal fees paid to investment banks, consultants, travel exp, etc.

 How do General Partners or GP earn so much?

-A GP like Henry Kravis of KKR and Stephen Schwarzman of Blackstone, have made a windfall half-billion dollars in a single year.
+A GP like Henry Kravis of KKR and Stephen Schwarzman of Blackstone has made a windfall half-billion dollars in a single year.

 The answer is the returns distribution waterfall.

-Apart from their salaries General Partner also earns carried interest or carry.
-It is thus a % of the profits that funds gains on investments.
-For example, if a company is bought for $100bn and sold for $300 billion the profit is $200 billion.
+Apart from their salaries, General Partner also earns carried interest or carry.
+It is thus a % of the profits that fund gains on investments.
+For example, if a company is bought for $100bn and sold for $300 billion, the profit is $200 billion.
 Carried interest would be based on this $200 bn.

 The other name used for carried interest is performance fee.
-Carried interest or performance fee is a fee charged on the basis of the total amount of profits which have been earned by the fund.
-In other words, performance fee is the share of fund’s net profits which is to be paid to General Partner.
+Carried interest or performance fee is a fee charged based on the total amount of profits that have been earned by the fund.
+In other words, the performance fee is the share of the fund’s net profits, which is to be paid to the General Partner.

-Thus, Performance fee also refers to the General Partner being carried by investors because they receive a share in profits which is unequal to the capital commitment to the fund.
-That is a GP will only commit 1-5% of the capital of the fund, but they get to keep 20% of the profit.
+Thus, Performance fee also refers to the General Partner being carried by investors because they receive a share in profits, which is unequal to the capital commitment to the fund.
+A GP will only commit 1-5% of the capital of the fund, but they get to keep 20% of the profit.